illus1um/weather_map/README.md

 Documentation: [TimezoneDB API Documentation](https://timezonedb.com/api)

   ## Design Decisions
-Frontend Framework: The project uses Mapbox GL JS for mapping and vanilla JavaScript for the frontend.
+Frontend Framework: The project uses Mapbox GL JS for mapping, vanilla JavaScript for the frontend and NodeJS for the backend

-Styling: The dark theme is chosen to complement the map.
-Styles are defined in the public/styles.css file.

-Structure: The project follows a modular structure with separate services for Mapbox, OpenWeather, and TimezoneDB.
+Structure: The project follows the MVC for organizing the code

-# weather_map
-# weather_map
+Database: The project uses mongoDB for storing and retrieving data.